-The Press Registrar derives its authority for the circulation verification from Section 19(F) of the PRB Act, 1867.
-Prior to 2006, the work of circular verification was done by RNI through its Circulation Wing which was consisted Senior Circulation Officer and Circulation Officers, who worked in RNI on deputation from 'Audit and Accounts Services'.
-However, after the implementation of the new advertisement policy of DAVP in 2007, RNI is verifying the circulation of big newspapers i.e. having circulation above 75,000 copies or cases referred by DAVP or on the request of the publishers or complaints.
+The Press Registrar derives the authority for the circulation verification from section 19(F) of the PRB Act, 1867.
+Prior to 2006, the work of circular verification was done by RNI through its Circulation Wing which consisted Senior Circulation Officer and Circulation Officers, who worked in RNI on deputation from 'Audit and Accounts Services'.
+However, after the implementation of the new advertisement policy of DAVP.
+RNI is verifying the circulation of newspapers as per the Print Media Policy dated 10.06.2016 i.e. having circulation above 45,000 copies per publishing day on request basis or cases referred by DAVP or on the request of the publishers or complaints.